-- · our future operating results; - our business prospects and the prospects of our portfolio companies, including our and their ability to achieve our respective objectives as a result of COVID-19; - the impact of the investments that we expect to make; - · the ability of our portfolio companies to achieve their objectives; - our current and expected financings and investments; - the adequacy of our cash resources, financing sources and working capital; - the use of borrowed money to finance a portion of our investments; - the timing of cash flows, if any, from the operations of our portfolio companies; - our contractual arrangements and relationships with third parties; - the actual and potential conflicts of interest with our investment adviser, CION Investment Management, LLC, or CIM, a registered investment adviser and our affiliate, and CIM's affiliates; - the ability of CIM's investment professionals to locate suitable investments for us and the ability of CIM to monitor and administer our investments; - the ability of CIM and its affiliates to attract and retain highly talented professionals; - the dependence of our future success on the general economy and its impact on the industries in which we invest, including COVID-19 and the related economic disruptions caused thereby; - the effects of a changing interest rate environment; - our ability to source favorable private investments; - our fax status - · the effect of changes to tax legislation and our tax position; - · the tax status of the companies in which we invest; and - the timing and amount of distributions and dividends from the companies in which we invest.
+- our future operating results; - our business prospects and the prospects of our portfolio companies, including our and their ability to achieve our respective objectives as a result of COVID-19, inflation, rising interest rates, supply-chain disruptions and the risk of recession; - · the impact of the investments that we expect to make; - the ability of our portfolio companies to achieve their objectives; - our current and expected financings and investments; - the adequacy of our cash resources, financing sources and working capital; - the use of borrowed money to finance a portion of our investments; - the timing of cash flows, if any, from the operations of our portfolio companies; - · our contractual arrangements and relationships with third parties; - the actual and potential conflicts of interest with our investment adviser, CION Investment Management, LLC, or CIM, a registered investment adviser and our affiliate, and CIM's affiliates; - the ability of CIM's investment professionals to locate suitable investments for us and the ability of CIM to monitor and administer our investments; - the ability of CIM and its affiliates to attract and retain highly talented professionals; - the dependence of our future success on the general economy and its impact on the industries in which we invest, including COVID-19, inflation, rising interest rates and supply-chain disruptions and the related economic disruptions caused thereby; - the effects of a changing interest rate environment; - our ability to source favorable private investments; - our tax status; - the effect of changes to tax legislation and our tax position; - the tax status of the companies in which we invest; and - · the timing and amount of distributions and dividends from the companies in which we invest.

-In addition, words such as "anticipate," "expect" and "intend" indicate a forward-looking statement, although not all forward-looking statements include these words.
+In addition, words such as "anticipate," "believe," "expect" and "intend" indicate a forward-looking statement, although not all forward-looking statements include these words.
 The forward-looking statements contained in this Annual Report on Form 10-K involve risks and uncertainties.
 Our actual results could differ materially from those implied or expressed in the forward-looking statements for any reason, including the factors set forth in "Risk Factors" in Item 1A of Part I of this Annual Report on Form 10-K. Other factors that could cause actual results to differ materially include:

-- changes in the economy; - · risks associated with possible disruption in our operations or the economy generally due to terrorism, pandemics, or natural disasters; - future changes in laws or regulations and conditions in our operating areas; - · the price at which shares of our common stock may trade on and volume fluctuations in the New York Stock Exchange, or the NYSE; and - the costs associated with being a publicly traded company.
+- changes in the economy; - risks associated with possible disruption in our operations or the economy generally due to terrorism, pandemics, or natural disasters; - future changes in laws or regulations and conditions in our operating areas; - the price at which shares of our common stock may trade on and volume fluctuations in the New York Stock Exchange, or the NYSE; and - the costs associated with being a publicly traded company.